OpenApoc/OpenApoc/README.md

 git submodule update --init --recursive
 ```

 * All the other dependencies (Boost, SDL2, Qt) need to be supplied separately.
-Install [Vcpkg](https://github.com/Microsoft/vcpkg) and run the following command:
+Install [Vcpkg](https://github.com/Microsoft/vcpkg) and integrate with Visual Studio.
+If you'd rather install them manually, run the following command:

   * For x64 builds: